emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
+## Willow
+### Score: 17/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its sources if they fail. ✔️
+1. Site does have episode auto-next across all servers. ✔️
+1. UI is good, feels very modern and search shows results as you type. ✔️
+1. Site has bookmarks and watch history, and they can be synced across devices. ✔️
+1. Has a good sorting page with network collections / trending, but could use a bit more in terms of discovery. 🟡
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️
+1. Site does not have watch parties. ❌

+***
 ## uira.live
 ### Score: 15/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️